+4:3 And he that sat was to look upon like a jasper and a sardine stone: and there was a rainbow round about the throne, in sight like unto an emerald.
 John's description of what he sees through the open door in heaven shows how awesome the presence of God is:

-1) 4:3 To John's startled eyes is a throne in heaven with the presence of the One sitting upon it.
+1) 1To John's startled eyes is a throne in heaven with the presence of the One sitting upon it.
 The primary impression received by John is that of color, and he describes the presence of the One on the throne as "like a jasper and a sardine stone."
 The sight of a rainbow around the throne like an emerald further enriches the color scheme.
 The precious stones mentioned also seem to have meaning.
 The jasper stone is described in chapter 21 as a precious stone which is clear like crystal, which would seem to indicate that it may be what we would today call a diamond.
-The sardine stone, or the sardius, is a familiar stone in color like a ruby, a beautiful red.
+The sardine stone, or the sardius, is a familiar stone like a beautifully red ruby in color.

 According to the Old Testament these stones had a relationship to the tribes of Israel.
 Each tribe of Israel had a representative stone, and the high priest had stones representing each of the twelve tribes of Israel on his breast when he functioned in his priestly office before the altar.
 This symbolized the fact that he as the high priest was representing all twelve tribes before the throne of God.

 Jasper and a sardine stone are also symbolic of glory and brightness of God.

 The rainbow was symbolic of the covenant of God with earth.

 Emerald is symbolic of the glories of God and His saints.